rbraband521/Sequelize-Model-Associations/Associations.md

 *****
 ### PRIMARY KEY

-Sequelize adds an id attribute to your model, which generates an 'id' column in your table that assigns each row a unique ID.
-The ID acts as a 'primary key', or a unique indexable reference for each entry.

-Specifying 'primaryKey: true' intructs Sequelize to generate the primary key column using the property name defined in the model("foreignKey: 'userId'"). 'userId' refers to the id column in the Users table.
-(This is important to remember, there is no userId column in the user table)
+Sequelize will automatically define a `primaryKey`, it uses `id` by default.
+However, this will not match with what our associations are defining so we must instruct Sequelize to generate the `primaryKey` column using the property name defind in the model (`foreignKey: 'userId'`). `userId` refers to the `id` column in the `Users` table.
+(This is important to remember, there is no userId column in the user table.)
+This is accomplished by setting `primaryKey` to true where the tables are being created.

-In both migration files where the Courses and Users tables are created specify 'primaryKey: true' like so:
+/migrations/....-create-course.js

 ```
-await queryInterface.createTable('Courses', {
+wait queryInterface.createTable('Courses', {
   id: {
     allowNull: false,
     autoIncrement: true,